Williloo/sus1531/README.md

 ### 💻 8.2.
 Pre-submission Preview

 In the days preceding iterations 1, 2, and 3's due date, we will be running your code against the actual automarkers (the same ones that determine your final mark) and publishing the results of every group on the [marking runs page](https://cgi.cse.unsw.edu.au/~cs1531/NOW/content/project/runs).
-You will get to see the current mark (within a range) of your submission, as well as how your group ranks within the cohort.
+You will get to see the current mark (within a range) of your submission.
 You will not receive any elaboration on how that mark was determined - if your mark isn't what you expect, work with your group and/or tutor to debug your code and write more tests.

 You must have the code you wish to be tested in your `master` branch by **10pm** the night before preview runs.

 The preview will be updated on Monday, Wednesday, and Friday morning during the week that the iteration is due.

 This preview run gives you a chance to sanity check your automark (without knowing the details of what you did right and wrong), and is just a bit of fun.

+Please note the preview mark represents the hidden coursetest/automark performance only - it does not include coverage, linting, group test performance etc.

 ## 👀 9.
 Plagiarism & Academic Misconduct Notice
 Your program must be entirely your group’s work.
 Plagiarism detection software will be used to compare all submissions pairwise (including submissions for similar assignments in previous terms) and serious penalties will be applied, including an entry on UNSW's plagiarism register.